-Patients diagnosed with stage II ovarian cancer have cancer that is limited to the ovaries and other pelvic organs, but has not spread to the upper abdomen, lymph nodes or sites outside the abdomen.
-The following is a general overview of the diagnosis and treatment of ovarian cancer.
-Each person with ovarian cancer is different, and the specific characteristics of your condition will determine how it is managed.
+Stage II ovarian cancer is limited to the ovaries and other pelvic organs, but has not spread to the upper abdomen, lymph nodes or sites outside the abdomen.
+Each person with stage II ovarian cancer is unique, and the specific characteristics of your condition will determine how it is managed.
 The information on this Web site is intended to help educate you about treatment options and to facilitate a shared decision-making process with your treating physician.

-A chemotherapy regimen that is commonly used in the treatment of ovarian cancer involves a combination of Paraplatin® (carboplatin) and Taxol® (paclitaxel).
-Because many patients still experience recurrence of their cancer following standard therapy, some patients and their doctors consider participation in clinical trials evaluating new treatment approaches as their initial option.
+Because many patients still experience recurrence of their cancer following standard therapy, patients should consider participation in clinical trials evaluating new treatment approaches as their initial option.

-Before deciding to receive adjuvant chemotherapy treatment or to participate in a clinical trial, women should ensure they understand the answer to 3 questions:
+Before deciding to receive adjuvant systemic therapy treatment or to participate in a clinical trial, women should ensure they understand the answer to 3 questions:

-- What is my prognosis (risk of cancer recurrence) without adjuvant chemotherapy treatment?
+- What is my prognosis (risk of cancer recurrence) without adjuvant therapy treatment?

-- How will my prognosis be improved with treatment?
+- How will my prognosis be improved with adjuvant treatment?